GoofysM8/learning_python/README.md

 This folder contains all intial notes when learning the basics of coding and Python

-## alien_invasion
+## data_visualization

-My first proper program, a simple game using Pygame.
+Plotting data visually using Matplotlib and Plotly

 Following the instructions in
 >Python Crash Course: A Hands-on, Project-based Introdution to Programming by Eric Matthews